7Block Labs

 Example 1: Post-Launch Security Protocol

-A blockchain gaming platform integrated MythX and OpenZeppelin Defender to automate vulnerability scans and incident responses, reducing exploit risk by 70%.
+A blockchain gaming platform has teamed up with MythX and OpenZeppelin Defender to automate vulnerability scans and handle incident responses.
+This smart move has cut down the risk of exploits by a impressive 70%!

 Example 2: Community-Driven Governance Deployment

-A DeFi project transitioned to a community-led governance model using Snapshot.
-Engagement increased by 150%, with proposals on fee adjustments and product features driven directly by token holders.
+A DeFi project made the switch to a community-led governance model through Snapshot, and the results have been impressive!
+Engagement shot up by 150%, with token holders actively driving proposals on fee adjustments and new product features.

 Example 3: Layer-2 Integration for Scalability

-An NFT marketplace partnered with Polygon to reduce minting fees and transaction times, leading to a 3x increase in daily active users within 2 months.
+An NFT marketplace teamed up with Polygon to slash minting fees and speed up transaction times, which resulted in a fantastic 3x boost in daily active users in just two months.

 Conclusion